 Appealing test scores or grade evaluations

-You think that you have not been graded or evaluated fairly by an educational institution?
-There are legal provisions which allow you to challenge the evaluation of your work by educational institutions, whether it is a grade you got in a class or if it’s the state exam you did after finishing high school.
+Do you think that your school or university has made a mistake in assessing your knowledge and you have been incorrectly evaluated?
+There are legal provisions which allow you to challenge the evaluation of your work by educational institutions, whether it is a grade you got in the class or if it’s the state exam you did after finishing high school.

-The legal framework does not specify any mechanisms or second-layers through which you can challenge appeal decisions beyond the level of the institution that is tasked with the evaluation.
+The Laws at effect do not specify any mechanisms or second-instance appeal through which you can lodge a complaint towards decisions of the first level.
 Nevertheless, if you feel strongly that you’ve been judged unfairly, then you could try and direct your case to the institution which supervises the evaluating institution at hand (ex. the Municipal Department of Education, if the complaint is about a grade received at school).